apitrace/apitrace/docs/Android.markdown

 ## Tracing on Android 4.0 and newer ##

-Starting from Android 4.0 (Ice Cream Sandwich) release, Dalvik supports running designated processes with wrappers, in which case a new Java VM is started with 'system()' library call for that process.
+Starting from Android 4.0 (Ice Cream Sandwich) release, the system supports running designated processes with wrappers, in which case a new Java VM is started with 'system()' library call for that process.